RunzheZ/Git/Git_Udemy.md

 git checkout -- test.txt                # reload the previous test.txt
 ```

 > Renaming and Moving Files
+>  There are two ways to remane or move files.
+One is using Git command; another is using bash command.
+>

 > Deleting Files